NeiAozora/neofetch-parser/README.md

 ## Examples

-But first, you need to retrieve the output and save it to neofetch_output.txt.
+retrieve the output and save it to neofetch_output.txt.
 You can name it anything you want.
 ```shell
 neofetch > neofetch_output.txt